-Exploring rainforests throughout the Main Range National Park and adjoining Spicers’ nature refuges, walkers enjoy a rare opportunity to explore land previously only touched by Indigenous Australians and early pioneers.
+Exploring the jaw-dropping scenic mountain ranges, volcanic plateaus and forests of Main Range National Park in the Scenic Rim and adjoining Spicers’ nature refuges, walkers enjoy a rare opportunity to explore land previously only touched by Indigenous Australians and early pioneers.

-The region is a treasure trove of unique plants, animals and distinctive vegetation most notably the World Heritage Listed Gondwana Rainforest.
-The mountains preserve living links to Australia’s ancient past, while wallabies, koalas and one of Australia’s two species of lyrebird inhabit the region.
+The region is a treasure trove of unique plants, animals and distinctive vegetation, most notably the World Heritage Listed Gondwana Rainforest – some of the most ancient on the planet.
+It’s also a feast for wildlife watching – wallabies, koalas are among the locals you’ll have a chance to see, as well one of Australia’s two species of rare lyrebird inhabit the region.

-The Scenic Rim Trail is a continuous walking experience with unique accommodation sites.
+The Scenic Rim Trail is a continuous through-walk with unique accommodation sites at each point of the journey.
 Experience Spicers’ renowned ‘relaxed luxury’ with custom made beds, modern Australian design, all the creature comforts & luggage portered for you daily.

 Night 1: Spicers Hidden Vale Retreat staying in beautifully appointed valley view rooms.
 A historic farm with a hatted restaurant.